 Are you curious to find them out?
 Let’s get started.

-6 easy steps to make money from a food blog
+6 Easy steps to make money from food blogging

 Step 1: Understand your audience

 The very #1 step is to understand who your audience are.